-The recommended initial dose for aripiprazole is 400mg.
-However this should be reduced as described in the SPC as necessary.
-Please note that aripiprazole long acting injection is administered every calendar month not every 4 weeks.
+The recommended dose for aripiprazole is 400mg.
+However, this should be reduced as described in the SPC as necessary.
+If a dose other than 400mg is to be given this can be achieved via adjustment of the injection volume only by using Abilify Maintena powder and solvent for prolonged-release suspension for injection, the pre-filled syringe should NOT be used.
+Please note that aripiprazole long-acting injection is administered every calendar month not every 4 weeks.